Mocny31/Simple-game-of-chance/README.md

 # Simple-game-of-chance
-A simple game presenting the use of basic Python functions: random, dictionary and ohters
+A simple game presenting the use of basic Python functions: random, dictionary and others.